sveinbjornt/searchfs/README.md

 9,53s user 67,64s system 49% cpu 2:37,39 total
 ```

-Although I have yet to test this, `searchfs` is probably *much* faster relative to `find` on hard disk drives, which have higher seek times.
+Although I have yet to test this, `searchfs` is probably *much* faster than `find` on hard disk drives, which have higher seek times.

 ## History